regraf-bots/regraf/docs/getting-started.md

 ## Bot

-A Telegraf bot is an object containing an array of middlewares which are composed and executed in a stack-like manner upon request.
+A Regraf bot is an object containing an array of middlewares which are composed and executed in a stack-like manner upon request.
 Is similar to many other middleware systems that you may have encountered such as Koa, Ruby's Rack, Connect.

 ## Middleware